2 Weeks in Japan: The Perfect Itinerary for First Time Visitors

 This two week Japan itinerary is the perfect introduction to the country for first-timers, and it’s also ideal for second-time visitors like us who want to revisit Tokyo and/or Kyoto as well as explore some new places.

-We hope you enjoy this weird and wonderful country as much as we did!
+We hope you enjoy this wonderful country as much as we did!

 Back to Contents